 When you use Polar services, we may collect your personal data.
 That data is used only to offer you the service in question, nothing else.
 Polar does not disclose, give or sell your data to anyone unless we are required to do so pursuant to a mandatory provision of law.
-We may use some of the data in research and development work to improve our services, but for such purposes we always use the data in a fully anonymized form, and no personal identifiers are left in the data.
+We may use some of the data in research and development work to improve our services, but for such purposes data is cleared from identifiers to the maximum amount possible.

 When data is transferred it is done only for the purpose of providing the service.
 Your data is not disclosed or given to any third parties; it is still under Polar’s control and under your ownership.

 When you create a user account for Polar services, we ask for some personal information (for example your name, email address, gender and age).
 We need this information in order to provide you with a personalized experience with our services.
 For example, we use your age info to give you a more accurate calculation of burnt calories.
-We trust all the information you give us to be accurate.
+If you give us false information about your gender, age, height or weight, our algorithms will not calculate correct results for you, and we therefore trust that all the information you give us to be accurate.

 We may collect some information about you when you buy products from our webstore, use Polar’s services, or contact our Customer Care.
 If you only subscribe to Polar’s newsletter, the only information we ask for is your email address.
 We only process your personal information for the purposes listed in this Privacy Notice and for the service-specific purposes on which you can find more information by clicking on the links provided.
 You can also contact our Customer Care for more information on the handing of personal information with regard to each service.

 When you use Polar products or services, Polar collects information about you and may combine that information to any other personal information Polar has collected about you for the same purpose.
 If we have collected information about you for other purposes, we do not combine these.
 In addition, we may use your personal information to ensure the proper functioning and safety of Polar products, to verify your identity, and to investigate frauds and other misuse of the products.
-We may also process your information as part of our research and product development activities – we’re continuously developing new functionalities and improving the existing ones.
-For these activities, your information is always anonymized, and it cannot be connected to you.
+We may also process your information as part of our research and product development activities – we’re continuously developing new functionalities and improving existing ones.

 If you use any of our fee-based services, we can save your payment card information with your permission to facilitate further payments.
 This information is saved in encrypted format in a third-party system.
 We select our service providers carefully and ensure that they meet the requirements for safe and reliable handling of information set for that sector.
 When processing payment information, we comply with applicable legislation and the terms and conditions set and monitored by payment service providers.

 There are always risks associated with providing personal data, whether in person, by phone or via the internet or other technologies, and no system or technology is completely safe or "tamper"/"hacker" proof.
-Polar takes appropriate precautions to prevent unauthorized access to and improper use of your personal data.
-For example, Polar uses encryption and firewall technology when collecting personal data.
+Polar uses appropriate technical and organizational security measures (such as encryption) and precautions to collect and process data and to prevent unauthorized access to and improper use of your personal data.
 If Polar sites support online transactions, they will use industry standard security measures to protect the confidentiality and security of these transactions.
-We use industry standard security measures, such as SSL authentication, to ensure that your credit card information, as well as other personal data submitted as part of the buying process, is appropriately safe from third party interception.
+We use industry standard security measures, such as SSL authentication, to ensure that your credit card information, as well as other personal data submitted as part of the buying process, is appropriately safe from third-party interception.